gohugoio/hugo/content/en/content-management/organization/index.md

 ### Index pages: `_index.md`

 `_index.md` has a special role in Hugo.
-It allows you to add front matter and content to your [list templates][lists].
-These templates include those for [section templates], [taxonomy templates], [taxonomy terms templates], and your [homepage template].
+It allows you to add front matter and content to `home`, `section`, `taxonomy`, and `term` pages.

 {{% note %}}
 **Tip:** You can get a reference to the content and metadata in `_index.md` using the [`.Site.GetPage` function](/methods/page/getpage).
 {{% /note %}}

-You can create one `_index.md` for your homepage and one in each of your content sections, taxonomies, and taxonomy terms.
+You can create one `_index.md` for your home page and one in each of your content sections, taxonomies, and terms.
 The following shows typical placement of an `_index.md` that would contain content and front matter for a `posts` section list page on a Hugo website:

 ```txt
 .         url